GwynethLlewelyn/gobot/README.md

 - Install gobot as any other Go application (`go get github.com/GwynethLlewelyn/gobot` should do the trick)
 - Create a database in SQLite3 using `database/schema.sql`
-- Remember that path and change `config.ini` accordingly
+- Remember that path and change `config.toml` accordingly